 - Store leftover bread tightly wrapped at room temperature for up to three days.
 After a day or two, the bread is best toasted.

 - To freeze, tightly wrap the loaf (sliced or unsliced) in plastic wrap and place in a zip-top freezer bag.
 Freeze for up to three months and defrost in the fridge before toasting and enjoying.

 This recipe can easily be adapted based on your preferences or just for variety:

 - Cinnamon-Raisin Bread: Add 1 1/2 teaspoons of ground cinnamon along with the flour.

-- Replace the raisins with dried cranberries or "craisins" or golden raisins and some chopped walnuts for a tasty cranberry walnut bread.
+- Cranberry-Walnut Bread: Replace the raisins with dried cranberries or "craisins" and some chopped walnuts for a tasty treat that is especially appealing in the wintertime.